and continuous delivery

 - deployment is implemented by a third party,

 - we are building a mobile app.

 Read: Technology in tourism that completely change the way we travel

 Continuous delivery is the second stage of continuous integration that enables automated delivery and deployment.
 Thus, continuous delivery is impossible without prior integration, whereas continuous integration can be adopted as an independent technique.

 In this context, the changes are considered to be ready for deployment for different reasons.
 For example, CD may be triggered by the QA’a status saying all the bugs are verified and features are tested.
-It can be validated by completed autotests or even the permission from a product owner or other decision maker on a project.
+It can be validated by completed autotests or even permission from a product owner or other decision-maker on a project.